StevenWestmoreland/stevenwestmoreland.github.io/_posts/2020-06-20-Scotch-Satisfaction-Predictions.md

 weighted avg       0.32      0.32      0.32       422
 ```

+Once again, we've little deviation from our previous model.
+The Random Forest with a Training/Validation Split was less accurate at 31.75%.
+That being said, the Precision and Recall had a much smaller range; 27%-38% and 27% to 39% respectively.

+Our trend that we noticed with the Cross Validation is also holding up; that at almost a 75% accuracy a whisky would be predicted either correctly, or as an adjacent class.

 ---

 # Partial Dependency Plots

+For the following plots, remember that classes go from class 0 (Excellent) to class 3 (Poor).

 In [49]:
 ```python
 from pdpbox.pdp import pdp_interact, pdp_interact_plot, pdp_isolate, pdp_plot